General LRAP Eligibility Criteria

 Your LRAP funding is for loans that are in a repayment status.
 It cannot be used to pay any student loan in a deferment or forbearance status.

-Commercial/Bar Loans - automatically scheduled for 15-20 year repayment depending on the lender
+Automatically scheduled for 15-20 year repayment depending on the lender, under LRAP 2 (180 maximum payments).

-Federal Perkins Loans - automatically scheduled for 10 year repayment if not consolidated
+Automatically scheduled for 10 year repayment if not consolidated, under LRAP 2 (120 maximum payments).

 If a graduate chooses to pay his or her federal loans on an accelerated timeline, LRAP eligibility will still be calculated based on the repayment schedules above.